NaserParhizkar/docs/source/includes/_usermanagement.md

 }
 </code></pre></div>

 You can attach a social identity to an account easily.
-That mean at the next signin, he will be able to signin with another configured provider.
-A user can this way connect with more than one provider securely.
+That means at the next signin, he will be able to signin with another configured provider.
+This way a user can securely connect with more than one provider.

 ## Remove social identity to an account